francis-clairicia/EasyNetwork/docs/source/api/servers/index.rst

 .. seealso::

-   :doc:`/howto/tcp_servers` and :doc:`/howto/udp_servers`
-      Describes what can be done with the servers.

    :doc:`/howto/advanced/standalone_servers`
       Explains the case of stand-alone servers.

+   :doc:`/howto/tcp_servers`
+      Describes what can be done with the servers.

+   :doc:`/howto/udp_servers`
+      Describes what can be done with the servers.

+   :doc:`/alternatives/unix_sockets/unix_stream_servers`
+      Describes what can be done with the servers.

+   :doc:`/alternatives/unix_sockets/unix_datagram_servers`
+      Describes what can be done with the servers.